CAHSD

 POLITICAL DIRECTOR

-Anika Khanna is a sophomore at Lynbrook High School in San José, CA. She’s passionate about youth engagement in democratic politics and grassroots organizing.
+Anika Khanna is a junior at Lynbrook High School in San José, CA. She’s passionate about youth engagement in democratic politics and grassroots organizing.
 On a local level, she served on the San Jose District 1 youth advisory council, organizing events and drafting a work plan to serve the youth of her community.
 Within HSDA, she’s previously been involved in AANHPI, Women’s, and First Generation Caucuses, organizing programming, partnerships, and initiatives to create space for youth with traditionally marginalized identities.
 She continues this kind of work within Bridge to Pride, where she works to improve access to resources for LGBTQ+ youth across the nation.
 This year, she aims to mobilize CAHSD membership for the 2026 midterms, state assembly, and state senate races.
 In her free time, she does archery, learns languages, and drinks boba.

 ANIKA KHANNA